numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

-.. _bbob2016page:
+.. _bbob2017page:

 GECCO Workshop on Real-Parameter Black-Box Optimization Benchmarking (BBOB 2017)
 ================================================================================

-Welcome to the web page of the 7th GECCO Workshop on Real-Parameter Black-Box Optimization Benchmarking (BBOB 2017) with focus on large-scale problems and continued emphasis on bi-objective problems which will take place during GECCO 2017.
+Welcome to the web page of the 7th GECCO Workshop on Real-Parameter Black-Box Optimization Benchmarking (BBOB 2017) with a continued focus on bi-objective problems and which will take place during GECCO 2017.

     **WORKSHOP ON REAL-PARAMETER BLACK-BOX OPTIMIZATION BENCHMARKING (BBOB 2017)**